-- (a) Error of law, limited to: - (i) a misinterpretation or misapplication of a section of the Applicable Conduct Rules; - (ii) a misapplication of an applicable principle of general law; - (iii) acting without any evidence; - (iv) acting on a view of the facts which could not reasonably be entertained; or - (v) failing to consider all the evidence that is material to the finding. - (b) Failure to observe the principles of natural justice.
-The extent of natural justice rights afforded to a Party will be less than that afforded in criminal proceedings, and may vary depending on the nature of the consequence.
-Where the consequence involves the loss of the opportunity to volunteer in sport, the extent of those rights shall be even lower, as determined by the Safeguarding Panel; and - (c) New evidence, limited to instances when such evidence: - (i) could not, with the exercise of due diligence, have been discovered and presented during the investigation or adjudication of the complaint and prior to the decision being made; - (ii) is relevant to a material issue arising from the complaint; - (iii) is credible in the sense that it is reasonably capable of belief; and - (iv) has high probative value, in the sense that, if believed, it could, on its own, or when considered with other evidence, have led to a different conclusion on the material issue.
+- (a) Error of law, limited to: - a misinterpretation or misapplication of a section of the UCCMS or applicable Abuse-Free Sport policies; - (ii) a misapplication of an applicable principle of general law; - (iii) acting without any evidence; - (iv) acting on a view of the facts which could not reasonably be entertained; or - (v) failing to consider all the evidence that is material to the decision being challenged. - (b) Failure to observe the principles of natural justice.
+The extent of natural justice rights afforded to a Party will be less than that afforded in criminal proceedings, and may vary depending on the nature of the sanction that may apply.
+Where a sanction involves the loss of the opportunity to volunteer in sport, the extent of those rights shall be even lower, as determined by the Safeguarding Panel; and - (c) New evidence, limited to instances when such evidence: - could not, with the exercise of due diligence, have been discovered and presented during the investigation or adjudication of the allegations and prior to the decision being made; - (ii) is relevant to a material issue arising from the allegations; - (iii) is credible in the sense that it is reasonably capable of belief; and - (iv) has high probative value, in the sense that, if believed, it could, on its own, or when considered with other evidence, have led to a different conclusion on the material issue.